tsouche/learn-kubernetes/tutorial-3-simple-app.md

 # Part 3 - Deploy a simple app

+# A FAIRE AVANT DE FIGER CE TUTO:
-# BESOIN DE DECRIRE COMMENT FAIRE LE TUTO AVEC KIND:
+> BESOIN DE DECRIRE COMMENT FAIRE LE TUTO AVEC KIND:
-#  - comment lancer le cluster
+> - comment lancer le cluster
-#  - où aller pour trouver le dashboard
+> - où aller pour trouver le dashboard
-#  - comment lancer/arrêter le proxy
+> - comment lancer/arrêter le proxy
+>

-# BESOIN DE REVOIR TOUTES LES COMMANDES ET IMAGES:
+> BESOIN DE REVOIR TOUTES LES COMMANDES ET IMAGES:
-#  - hypothese 1: seul scénario = kind
+> - seul scénario = kind
-#  - hypothèse 2: prompt = "tuto@laptop:~$"
+> - prompt = "tuto@laptop:~$"
+> - régénérer tous les résultats sur le terminal

-## 1 - Kubernetes Deployments
+## 3.1 - Kubernetes Deployments

 Once you have a running Kubernetes cluster, you can deploy your containerized applications on top of it.
 To deploy your containerized application on top of the cluster, you create what is called a ***Kubernetes Deployment***.
 The Deployment materializes through a text file (a YAML file) which defines the *target state* of your application (which Docker container or which set of containers will compose your application, on how many nodes - in order to bring resilience - or other criterias your application should respect once it is actually deployed on the cluster).
 This text file instructs Kubernetes how to create and update instances of your application: actually,